Tesco: Slovakia

-In 1996, Tesco entered the Slovakian market by purchasing Kmart's local operations.
+In 1996, Tesco entered the Slovak market by purchasing Kmart's local operations.

 Tesco Slovakia caused controversy amongst the Slovak government when it was found to have come foul of food safety laws in 2006.

 In April 2010 the first Tesco Extra in Central Europe opened in Bratislava – Petržalka, Slovakia as part of a pilot project for Tesco in the region, including the first self-service cash flow in Central Europe.
 There are currently seven Tesco Extra stores in Slovakia – three in Bratislava and one each in Zvolen, Trnava, Banská Bystrica and Spišská Nová Ves.

 Ireland

 In the early 1980s, Tesco first operated in the Irish grocery market, selling its operations there in March 1986.
 In 1997, Tesco re-entered the Irish market after the purchase of Power Supermarkets Ltd, which operated the Quinnsworth chain of supermarkets.
 It now operates from 154 stores across Ireland.
 Like Tesco stores in the UK, these offer a home delivery shopping service available to 80% of the Irish population as well as petrol, mobile telephone, personal finance, flower delivery service, and a weight-loss programme.
 Tesco's loyalty programme, Clubcard, is offered in Ireland.
 Tesco had approximately 21% of the Irish grocery market in 2019 and its main competitors are Dunnes Stores and SuperValu.

 Tesco Ireland claims to be the largest purchaser of Irish food, with an estimated €1.5 billion annually.
 Tesco Ireland operates a number of Tesco Extra hypermarkets in Ireland, with Clarehall Extra on the Malahide Road being the first to open in 2006.
 In November 2010, Tesco's largest hypermarket store in Europe opened in Dundalk in County Louth, with a floorspace of 18500 m2.

 In April 2011, the Irish Times said that "Increasingly, Ireland is being viewed as a provincial backwater by the parent company – albeit a very profitable little backwater – and all the strategic decisions are being taken in the UK.

 In 2008, Tesco opened its first eco store in Tramore, County Waterford.
 It is expected to use 45% less energy than other Tesco supermarkets of similar size.